krischer/seishub.plugins.event_based_data/README.md

     * `xhtml`

-### Waveform data
+## Waveform data

-All waveform formats supported by ObsPy can be uploaded.
-Every waveform needs to be bound to an already existing event
+Waveform data can be uploaded in any format supported by ObsPy.
+Furhtermore every waveform file must be bound to an already existing event.
+Otherwise, an error will be raised.
+SAC files are special in that they contain coordinates.
+They will be extracted upon uploading and matched with information coming from RESP files.

+### "RESTful" waveform interface

 #### Upload a new waveform file:
 `POST BASE/event_based_data/waveform?event=EVENT_NAME`

+**Options:**
+    * `event`: The name of the event (required)
+    * `synthetic`: Simple true/false flag
+    * `index_file`: Usually the data of the POST request is uploaded to the server.
+This might not be desireable if exising data structures are not meant to be disrupted.
+To simply index the data, use the `index_file` parameter and pass a filepath reachable for the server.

-#### Get a list of all waveform for a given event
+#### Get a list of all waveform for a given event (Not implement yet)
 `GET BASE/event_based_data/waveform?event=EVENT_NAME`

-#### Index (not upload) a new waveform file:

-It is oftentimes desirable to just index data and not let it be managed by SeisHub.
-Passing an absolute file path (that the server can see) to the `index_file` parameter results results in the file being indexed and entered into the database while the actual file stays where it is.
-In this case the file is not managed by SeisHub, just indexed.

-`POST BASE/event_based_data/waveform?event=EVENT_NAME&index_file=%2Ffile%2Fpath`